MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/misc/migrate-apps-to-the-universal-windows-platform-uwp.md

       </PropertyGroup>
     ```

-10. Solo para los proyectos de Windows Phone, quite el \<PropertyGroup > elemento que contiene un elemento \<TargetPlatformIdentifier > con un valor de WindowsPhoneApp.
+10. For Windows Phone projects only, remove the \<PropertyGroup> element that contains a \<TargetPlatformIdentifier> element with a value of WindowsPhoneApp.
 Asimismo quite los elementos secundarios de este elemento:

     ```xml
     <PropertyGroup Condition=" '$(TargetPlatformIdentifier)' == '' ">